warthog-network/docs/roadmap.md

 - [ ] Rewrite node communication code in an abstract way (using C++'s virtual methods)
 - [ ] Add Websocket communication capability to nodes.
 This requires adding websocket server to listen for incoming websocket connections.
 - [ ] Make code modifications to compile node's code using Emscripten.
-This requires conditionally disabling TCP network libraries and also Websocket server support for webassembly target and conditionally using libraries supporting browser's built websocket support.
+This requires conditionally disabling TCP network libraries and also Websocket server support for webassembly target and conditionally using libraries supporting browser's built-in websocket support.
 - [ ] Figure out a way to extract relevant code from [SQLite's Wasm extension](https://sqlite.org/wasm/doc/trunk/index.md) which is actually a Javascript library.
 This requires
     - Dissecting [the extension's code](https://sqlite.org/src/dir/ext/wasm) and throwing away all Javascript code to distill the essential things to implant into Warthog codebase.
     - Retrieving relevant compilation flags from the Makefiles.